-A 4 month old cross breed presented with an unstable proximal tibial “dome” fracture ten days after the injury.
-Unfortunately an initial attempt to stabilise this with a splint dressing had not worked and had in fact caused some dressing sores.
+A 4-month-old crossbreed presented to us at West Midlands Referrals with an unstable proximal tibial “dome” fracture ten days after the injury.
+Unfortunately, an initial attempt to stabilise this with a splint dressing had not worked and had in fact caused some dressing sores.

 23rd September 2020